Crypto, Going Concern & Subsequent Events: When Volatility Hits the Audit (2026)

 How vendor tools support these judgements

-Cryptio and Bitwave provide period-end and post-period holdings/price data that informs the going-concern and subsequent-events analysis.
-The tool provides the data; whether an event is adjusting, and the going-concern conclusion, are auditor judgements under the applicable framework.
+Cryptio and Bitwave provide the period-end and post-period holdings and price data that informs the going-concern and subsequent-events analysis.
+The tool provides the data; whether an event is adjusting, and the going-concern conclusion itself, are auditor judgements under the applicable framework.

-Wag3s Ledger records period-end and post-period holdings and price movements with timestamps and an audit trail, so the subsequent-events and going-concern analysis is evidenced — while the adjusting/non-adjusting classification and going-concern conclusion stay auditor-confirmed.
+Wag3s Ledger records period-end and post-period holdings and price movements with timestamps and an audit trail, so the subsequent-events and going-concern analysis rests on evidenced figures rather than reconstruction.
+It documents the movement; the adjusting versus non-adjusting classification and the going-concern conclusion stay with the auditor.
 See the Ledger product page.

 Further reading